 SCRA’s role and purpose

-Focused on children most at risk, SCRA’s role and purpose is to:
+Focused on children and young people most at risk, SCRA’s role and purpose is to:

 - Make effective decisions about a need to refer a child/young person to a Children’s Hearing